3a1/3a1.github.io/content/posts/insomnia-bootkit/index.md

 {{< img src="3.png">}}

-The task of **BlpArchSwitchContext** is to switch between Firmware (Physical Memory) and Application (Virtual Memory) execution contexts.
+The task of **BlpArchSwitchContext** is to switch between **Firmware** (Physical Memory) and **Application** (Virtual Memory) execution contexts.
-It internaly switches the descriptor table context but we dont care about that.
+It internaly switches the descriptor table context but we do not care about that.

 Why do we need this function?
-We are now in **ExitBootServices** which is the last stage before the OS will pass its execution to the OS kernel.
+We are now in **ExitBootServices** which is the last stage before the system will pass its execution to the kernel.
-We can't hook any function that will be after the **ExitBootServices** because we have a Boot Service Driver that will be unloaded from system after **ExitBootServices** finishes its execution.
+We can't hook any function that will be after the **ExitBootServices** because our memory will be unloaded after **ExitBootServices** finishes its execution.
 So the actual point of using it is to access virtual memory, we need to switch out context to the Application.

- I think we can just translate the addresses from virtual to physical using **MmArchTranslateVirtualAddress** (for example) and then access them without the context switch but it seems to be useless.
+ I think we can just translate the addresses from virtual to physical using **MmArchTranslateVirtualAddress** (just example) and then access them without need in the context switch.

 {{< img src="4.png">}}

 **OslLoaderBlock** is a structure that holds information about system and system boot drivers during boot.
 These drivers need to start before the others as they are major important drivers for system.
 Without them, the system itself can't launch.
-Some examples of such drivers are `ntfs.sys`, `disk.sys`, `acpi.sys`, `tpm.sys` etc. The ntoskrnl also there.
+Some examples of such drivers are `ntfs.sys`, `disk.sys`, `acpi.sys`, `tpm.sys` etc. The kernel itself also there.
 By the way, they are already loaded in the memory but not started yet.
-We need this structure to get the OS kernel's virtual address.
+We need this structure to get the kernel virtual address.

 {{< img src="5.png">}}